 The fourth paragraph is a “call to action,” reiterating your interest in the position and indicating that you will be following up with them.

-A sample cover letter template
+A free sample cover letter template

 Wright provided us with the following fill-in-the-blanks sample cover letter, based on her recommendations above.
 You can personalize this for the job itself focusing on the top desired skills, and your unique qualifications.